kengraf/unh-it718-docker/README.md

 docker push billiardyoda/hpa-example:v1
 ```
 ***Extra Credit***
 Why should the deployer trust what the developer pushed?
 How do we validate content?
 How do we assess security?
 How do we understand the impact of upgrading?

 ## Build a swarm
+At this point we have a known good container.
+So let's use Docker swarm to deploy a higher availability environment.
+The commands below show how to build a swarm by hand.
+The Docker playground will build the swarn for you automatically.

+### Create the swarm on the initial manager instance
 ```
 docker swarm init
 ```
+#### Create tokens to join the swarm, either as a manager or worker.
 ```
 docker swarm join-token manager
 ```